phetsims/build-a-nucleus/doc/implementation-notes.md

 The ParticleView's of the model particles are kept track of in the _particleViewMap_, a lookup map which uses the particle's id as a key.
 All ParticleView's are stored in the map, including the mini-atom ParticleView's.

+#### Chart Intro screen

+The Chart Intro screen features a main nuclide chart, the NuclideChartNode which has two subtypes.

+- NuclideChartNode: The main nuclide chart node which goes up to 10 protons and 12 neutrons.
+Chart is made of NuclideChartCell's.
+  - Visible by default in the first scene of the Partial Nuclide Chart accordion box.
+- ZoomInChartNode: Subtype of NuclideChartNode which shows a chart of 5x5 NuclideChartCell's
+  - Visible on the left side of the 'zoom-in' scene in the Partial Nuclide Chart accordion box.
+- FocusedNuclideChartNode: Subtype of NuclideChartNode which also goes up to 10 protons and 12 neutrons, however, it highlights the current nuclide through 'graying out' cells too far away from the current nuclide.
+  - Visible on the right side of the 'zoom-in' scene in the Partial Nuclide Chart accordion box.

 ## General functioning

 #### General particle lifespan